Betta Fish Marbling (Color-Changing Gene): Everything You Need to Know

 Updated on

-Betta fish are a real feast for the eyes: their shimmering colors and sail-shaped fin make them a much-desired pet fish.
-They come in an array of colors and shapes, determined by certain specific genes.
-The marble gene is of particular interest to aquarists because of the color change it induces in the betta.
-This change is fascinating to watch, as the betta gradually loses its color on its fins and body and subsequently takes on a whole new costume.
-Find out everything you need to know about betta fish marbling in this handy little guide!
+Betta fish are a real feast for the eyes, and their shimmering colors and sail-shaped fin make them a much-desired pet fish.
+They come in an array of colors and shapes determined by certain specific genes.
+The marble gene is particularly interesting to aquarists because of the color change it induces in the betta.

-Where Do the Colors Come from in Betta Fish?
+Where Do the Colors Come From in Betta Fish?

 The different colors of Betta splendens are due to two different phenomena:

-- The scattering of light through small guanine crystals: this phenomenon allows light to be dispersed, resulting in an iridescent color (royal blue, steel-blue, and turquoise/green).
+- The scattering of light through small guanine crystals: this phenomenon allows light to be dispersed, resulting in an iridescent color (royal blue, steel blue, and turquoise/green).

 - Note: Do not confuse genotype with phenotype.
 The genotype is the set of genetic characteristics of a living being.
 The phenotype is the expression of the genotype, which means all the observable traits (such as colors).

 The most plausible theory, although it arguably contains errors, is H.M.
-Wallbrunn’s Four Layers Theory: it says that the colors in Betta splendens have been organized into four successive layers:
+Wallbrunn’s Four Layers Theory.
+It says that the colors in Betta splendens have been organized into four successive layers:

 - Yellow (the deepest layer)